UNIVERSE-HPC/course-material/technology_and_tooling/best_practices/linters_python.md

 ~~~
 ::::

-::::challenge{id=improve-code-style-other, title="Improve Code Style of Your Other
+::::challenge{id=improve-code-style-other title="Improve Code Style of Your Other
 Python Projects"}
 If you have a Python project you are working on or you worked on in the past, run it past Pylint to see what issues
 with your code are detected, if any.